Siddharthag2004/Laser-security-alarm-system-with-counter/README.md

 - **Intrusion Detection**: Detects any interruptions in the laser beam and triggers an alarm via a buzzer.
 - **Visitor Counter**: Tracks the number of intruders or people entering the secured area using IR sensors and displays the count on an LCD.
 - **Customizable**: The system can be adjusted for different security zones by varying the number of lasers and sensors.
-- **Applications**: Suitable for homes, offices, warehouses, museums, and sensitive data centers.
+- **Applications**: Suitable for homes, offices, warehouses, museums, and sensitive data centres.

 ## Table of Contents